larsonwebconsulting/JDykeCo-ClaimInit/README.md

 # JDykeCo-ClaimInit
-A office automation to simplify claim initiation for J. Dyke and Company
+An office automation to simplify claim initiation for J. Dyke and Company

 # Install Instructions
 1. Click "Download ZIP" in the right column of this page